 The Corporation and its chief operating decision maker assess the performance of each operating segment based on its segment profit (loss), which is equal to Revenue less Operating expenses.
-Transactions between operating segments are measured at the amounts agreed to between the parties.
+Transactions between operating segments are measured at the amounts agreed to between

-The column entitled "Corporate and eliminations" is comprised of the corporate activities and consolidation elimination entries.
+The column entitled "Corporate and eliminations" is comprised of the corporate activities of Cogeco Communications and consolidation elimination entries.